About Us

 In July, the Foundation inaugurated the annual Hong Kong Forum on U.S.-China Relations in partnership with the China Center for International Economic Exchange (CCIEE).
 The forum centered on the theme: U.S.- China Trade and Economic Relations: What Now, What Next.

-Chairman Tung Chee-hwa, former Canadian Prime Minister Jean Chrétien (left), and former Singapore Prime Minister Goh Chok Tong (right) are present at the forum.
+Chairman Tung Chee-hwa, former Canadian Prime Minister Jean Chrétien (L), and former Singapore Prime Minister Goh Chok Tong (R) are present at the forum.

 Expanding University Partnerships